 Finding a mentor is supported in numerous other ways.
 Resources include:

-- Directory of Faculty Research Interests.
-This online directory is searchable by Department, Medical Search Headings (MeSH), by keywords, or by individual faculty names.
+This online directory is searchable by Department, Medical Search Headings (MeSH), keywords, or individual faculty names.

 - Mentor Discussion Panels: These events, which are arranged by student interest groups and departments, offer an opportunity to meet with potential mentors in an informal setting.